 What do you mean by on-site, site-specific research?
 Does this apply to applicants from disciplines in the targeted humanities list?

 “On-site, site-specific” research means that the researcher must be at the specified location for an extended period of time.
 Research that can be done at any location, either online or via interlibrary loan, will not be funded by the IDRF program.
-This requirement applies to all applicants from all disciplines, whether conducting US based research, or not.
+This requirement applies to all applicants from all disciplines, regardless of whether or not they are conducting US based research.
 The IDRF program will not fund research at an applicant’s home institution unless that research is specific to an archive or other collection located at that institution or city.
 In addition, the IDRF program will not support dissertation write-up either at the home institution or elsewhere.

 Does the IDRF program have any geographical restrictions?

 No. The IDRF program has funded research in all areas of the world.
 Your proposal should address any potential challenges to security, access to information, or visa support, as necessary.

 Will the IDRF fund applications that propose research on the United States?